tacoapp/help.tacoapp.com/_posts/2013-09-16-teamworkpm.md

 To connect Teamwork Project Manager (PM) with Taco, from the Connectors page, click "TeamworkPM."
 Taco will present a settings page like the one below.
-On the TeamworkPM "My Details" page, enable the API and obtain your API token per [TeamworkPM Support](http://developer.teamworkpm.net/enabletheapiandgetyourkey).
+On the TeamworkPM "My Details" page, enable the API and obtain your API token per [TeamworkPM Support](http://developer.teamwork.com/enabletheapiandgetyourkey).

+If your Teamwork site uses a [custom domain](http://docs.teamwork.com/article/175-create-a-custom-domain-for-your-installation) like `clients.acmeanvils.com`, it still has a corresponding name within `.teamwork.com` (such as `acme.teamwork.com`).
+When configuring Taco, use the `acme` part, or just ask us if you don't know it.

 Once you have the API key, provide it to Taco: